Diodak92/Deforestation-Exploration/README.md

 # Deforestation Exploration 🪓🌲🌳🌴🪚

+The project demonstrate the practical use of the SQL data query language.

 ## Project overview
 Global deforestation will become a bigger concern in the coming years.
-This project includes study on global deforestation data, 1990 to 2016 from [World Bank](https://www.worldbank.org/en/home) 🌍  The results of the analysis are presented in this report  ```ProjectTasks.md```
+This project includes study on global deforestation data, 1990 to 2016 from [World Bank](https://www.worldbank.org/en/home) 🌍 The results of the analysis are presented in the [report](https://github.com/Diodak92/Deforestation-Exploration/blob/main/deforestation_solution_TomaszMarcinKowalski.pdf)

-## Running queries on local machine (Mac)
+2. ## Running queries on local machine (Mac)
 1. Install PostgreSQL: https://www.postgresql.org
 2. Open terminal and change directory where the project is located: